 Bills establishing pilot projects will not be heard unless they specify measurable goals, objectives and time frames.

-All bills with a fiscal impact in any fiscal year of $150,000 or more will, by a majority of members present and voting, a quorum being present, move to the Suspense File.
+All bills with a fiscal impact in any fiscal year of $150,000 or more (any source fund) will, by a majority of members present and voting, a quorum being present, move to the Suspense File.
 "Fiscal impact" includes all fund sources.

 Authors should present all witnesses and testimony at the time of the bill’s first hearing, even if the bill’s provisions indicate a likely referral to Suspense.
 Authors may waive their right to presentation.